dominictarr/padded-semver/README.md

 Convert semver to strings that sort lexiographically, in the same order as isaacs/semver compares versions.

+> note, if you want to use ALL the 'node-semver' features,
+> this module has missing features, and bugs.
+> but if you use 1.3.4, ~0.1.3 or 2.3.x ranges like a reasonable
+> person it will be fine.

 ## Stability

 Experimental: Expect the unexpected.
 Please provide feedback on api and your use-case.